Sayani07/gravitas/README.md

 innings are plotted across the x-axis.
 It can be observed from the letter value plot that there is no clear upward shift in runs in the second innings as compared to the first innings.
-The variability in runs increase as the teams approach towards the end of the innings, as observed through the longer and more distinct letter values.
+The variability in runs increases as the teams approach towards the end of the innings, as observed through the longer and more distinct letter values.

 ``` r